Macy's to temporarily close all stores due to virus outbreak

-March 17 (Reuters) - Macy’s Inc on Tuesday joined Nordstrom Inc to temporarily close all of its stores in the United States, due to the coronavirus pandemic.
+(Reuters) - Macy’s Inc (M.N) on Tuesday joined Nordstrom Inc (JWN.N) to temporarily close all of its stores in the United States, due to the coronavirus pandemic.

 Nordstrom said on Monday it would temporarily shut its stores in the U.S. and Canada and withdrew its fiscal 2020 forecast.
 Macy’s, which owns over 800 stores, said it would continue to operate its e-commerce sites.